-George Das, Global Solutions Architect at Schneider Electric, takes us through the needs and pain points of retailers as they reopen their stores and the retail solutions, enabling them to tackle the challenges of COVID while continuing transformation of their business.
+George Das, Global Solutions Architect at Schneider Electric, takes us through the needs and pain points of retailers as they reopen their stores and the retail solutions, enabling them to tackle the challenges of COVID while continuing digital transformation of their business.

 The retail industry is hit particularly hard by the COVID-19 crisis.
 As the epicenter shifted from one region to another, we saw similar patterns occurring in the sector across the globe, with the inevitable local differences.

 Many stores were forced to close, retailers tried to move to online sales if they didn’t offer e-commerce already, and next, they gradually reopened with those retail sub-segments offering ‘essential goods’ typically allowed to do so first.

 While the sector, in general, continues to suffer from the impact, retailers with a higher degree of digitalization and further on their journey of digital business transformation, often fared better.
 At the same time, the effect of the pandemic also has led to an acceleration of transformation across all sectors.